Coarse differentiation of quasi-isometries I: spaces not quasi-isometric to Cayley graphs: Geometry of and

 In particular, if we take a quadrilateral with geodesic segments $\gamma_{ij}$ and with $h(p_1)=h(p_2)$ and $h(q_1)=h(q_2)$ and map it forward under a $(\kappa,C)$-quasi-isometry $\phi:\X \to \pX$, and if we would somehow know that $\phi$ sends each of the four $\gamma_{ij}$ close to a vertical geodesic, then Lemma~\ref{lemma:quadrilateral} would imply that $\phi$ sends the $p_i$ to a pair of points at roughly the same height.

 To prove Lemma~\ref{lemma:quadrilateral}, we require a combinatorial lemma.

 \begin{lemma}[Complete Bipartite Graphs] Let $\Gamma$ be an oriented graph with four vertices $p_1, p_2, q_1, q_2$ and four edges, such that there is exactly one edge connecting each $p_i$ to each $q_j$.
-Then exactly one of the following is true: \begin{itemize} \item[{\rm (i)}] All the edges of $\Gamma$ are from some $p_i$ to some $q_j$. \item[{\rm (ii)}] All the edges of $\Gamma$ are from some $q_j$ to some $p_i$. \item[{\rm (iii)}] There exist two vertices $v_1$ and $v_2$ which are connected by two distinct directed paths, and at least of the the $v_i$ is $p_1$ or $p_2$. \end{itemize} \end{lemma}
+Then exactly one of the following is true: \begin{itemize} \item[{\rm (i)}] All the edges of $\Gamma$ are from some $p_i$ to some $q_j$. \item[{\rm (ii)}] All the edges of $\Gamma$ are from some $q_j$ to some $p_i$. \item[{\rm (iii)}] There exist two vertices $v_1$ and $v_2$ which are connected by two distinct directed paths. \end{itemize} \end{lemma}

 \bold{Proof.} Since there are only 16 possibilities for $\Gamma$, one can check directly.
 One way to organize the check is to let $k$ denote the sum of number of edges outgoing from $p_1$ and the number of edges outgoing from $p_2$.
 If $k=0$, (ii) holds, and if $k=4$, then (i) holds.
 It is easy to check that for $1 \le k \le 3$, (iii) holds.